zeldaret/mm/CONTRIBUTING.md

 Documenting is more than just adding comments, and entails:

 - Renaming functions, variables, and struct members
-- Using (or adding) constants and macros when possible
+- Using (or adding) constants, enums, and macros when possible
-- Commenting sections of code that are not straightforward
+- Explaining sections of code that are not straightforward
-- (TODO)

-It is expected that additions to `boot/` and `code/` are fully documented.
-Overlays do not need to be fully documented, but it is encouraged.
+Overlays are not required to be documented at this time, but `code/` and `boot/` are.
+When an overlay documentation has been started, it will be required to be completed.

+For right now, object segment symbols should not be documented/renamed.
+These will be given names when object reconstruction is ready.
+However, it can be useful to add comments with name suggestions.

 Pull Requests (PRs)
 -------------------

 ### Checklist

-Before opening a PR, walk through the following steps to ensure that your code confroms to the style guide & conventions.
+Before opening a PR, walk through the following steps to ensure that your code conforms to the style guide & conventions.

 - Run `./format.sh` to reformat your updated files.
 - Ensure `make` successfully builds a matching ROM.
-- Your changes should not introduce new warnings (TODO: See PR #150 for check)
+- No new compiler warnings during the build process
 - New variables & functions should follow the naming conventions above.
 - Check spelling in comments & renamed symbols

 ### Pull Request Process

-TODO: What should go in the pull request body?

 After opening a PR, the Jenkins server will verify your changes.
 If there is an error, double-check that you can successfully `make clean && make` locally and that all added/modified files were `git add`-ed to your commit.